 - d.
 In the SMTP Port field, enter the SMTP port. - e.
-In the SMTP User field, enter the login username, if it is supported by the mail server. - f.
-In the SMTP Password field, enter the login password, if it is supported by the mail server. - g.
-In the Enable TLS option, select this option to enable TLS encryption, if it is supported by the mail server. - 9.
-Click Next. - 10.
-Within the Certificate configuration screen, perform the procedure in its entirety to generate a certificate.
+In the SMTP User field, enter the login username, if it is supported by the mail server. - In the SMTP Password field, enter the login password, if it is supported by the mail server. - g.
+In the Enable TLS option, select this option to enable TLS encryption, if it is supported by the mail server. - h.
+In the Enable FIPS mode at boot time option, select this option to enable running your system in FIPS-compliant security mode.
+By default, FIPS mode is not enabled.